bluefroguk1/empire-dump/content/Wiki/Eternals/Phaleron.md

 * Pollaman (interested in religion; has a special interest in the Highborn and the [[Imperial Orcs]])
 * Arannia (interested in astronomy, mathematics and philosophy; has a special interest in [[The League]])
-* Melchiore (interested in [[Magic]]; has a special interest in the Freeborn and people of [[Varushka]]) As with the other attendants, they tend to appear as high-[[Lineage]] merrow, and when meeting with magicians are known to adopt the dress of scholars from the nations that interest them.
+* Melchiore (interested in [[Magic]]; has a special interest in the Freeborn and people of [[Varushka]]) As with the other attendants, they tend to appear as high-Lineage merrow, and when meeting with magicians are known to adopt the dress of scholars from the nations that interest them.